junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Enough babbling," the rich man -- must be the so-called Mr. Grayle -- steps into the center of the room, demanding their attention.
 "What's going on?
 Who are you?
 Detective Malone, I demand answers!"

 "Shush, grown-ups are talking."
 The woman shoots him a stern look with enough might, as if *she* were the owner of the place.
-The man hangs his mouth open unbelievably with no words coming out.
+The man gapes his mouth open unbelievably with no words coming out.

 "*You* are Melody Malone?"
 Cas catches up too, realizing what Dean's telling him.